-1.3 A list of ACCA affiliated entities relevant to this notice and their activities is set out in section 17 of this notice.
+A list of ACCA affiliated entities relevant to this notice and their activities is set out in the appendix to this notice.

-1.4 We have a separate privacy notice for our staff, employees and those wishing to become our employees, which can be accessed at the time of applying to ACCA.
+We have a separate Privacy Notice for our staff, employees and those wishing to become our employees, which can be accessed at the time of applying to ACCA.

 We will hold personal data relating to members, affiliates and registered students in order to administer membership or studentship with ACCA and comply with our regulatory obligations.
 In certain cases, it is also voluntary for members, affiliates and registered students to provide us with details of ethnic origin, in order for us to review equality or opportunity of treatment.